 Mr. Amend is Chief Enterprise Technology Officer, Ford Motor Company, an American multinational manufacturer, a position he has held since September, 2021.
-He was previously President, Online, at Lowe's Companies, Inc., a home improvement company, from December, 2018 to September, 2021, Chief Operating Officer CommerceHub, Inc., a leading distributed commerce network, from June, 2018 to December, 2018, Executive Vice-President, Omnichannel at J.C.
+He was previously President, Online, at Lowe's Companies, Inc., a home improvement company, from December, 2018 to September, 2021, Chief Operating Officer of CommerceHub, Inc., а leading distributed commerce network, from June, 2018 to December, 2018, Executive Vice-President, Omnichannel at J.C.
 Penney Corporation, Inc., an American apparel and home furnishings retailer, from August, 2015 until March, 2018, and Vice-President, Online, Mobile and Omnichannel at The Home Depot, Inc. from July, 2011 to August, 2015.
 He has also held other senior leadership positions including Chief Technology Officer, Global Online at Dell Inc., Deputy Chief Technology Officer at BEA Systems, Inc. and Chief Architect, eCommerce at Sprint Corporation.
 Mr. Amend is a director of Canada Life.
 He is also a director of Ford Motor Credit Company.
 Mr. Amend holds a Bachelor of Science degree in Management Information Systems from Oklahoma State University and completed the Executive Program at University of California, Berkeley.

-DIRECTOR SINCE: May 3, 2018
+AGE: 47 RECTOR SINCE: May 3, 2018

-BOARD/ BOARD COMMITTEE MEMBERSHIP ^[1] 2023 ATTENDANCE
+BOARD/ BOARD COMMITTEE 202 MEMBERSHIP ^[1] 4 ATTENDANCE

-Board 14 of 14
+Board 13 d of 13

-Conduct Review Committee 10 of 10
+Conduct Review Committee 4 of f 4

-Risk Committee 8 of 8
+Risk Committee 9 of f 9

-LIFECO SECURITIES HELD

-Common Shares DSUs ^[2] Total

-as at March 7, 2024 Nil 63,783 63,783

-as at March 8, 2023 Nil 52,408 52,408

-Change (#) Nil 11,375 11,375

-Total Market Value of Securities Held ^[5] \$2,791,144

-Minimum Equity Ownership Requirement ^[6] \$562,500

-Total Market Value as a Multiple of Minimum Equity Ownership Requirement 4.96x

-Minimum Equity Ownership Requirement: Meets/On Track to Meet 1
+Common Shares DSUs ^[2] Total as at March 13, 2025 Nil 75,353 75,353 as at March 7, 2024 Nil 63,783 63,783 Change (#) Nil 11,570 11,570 Total Market Value of Securities Held ^[5] \$3,877,665 Minimum Equity Ownership Requirement ^[6] \$562,500 Total Market Value as a Multiple of Minimum Equity Ownership Requirement 6.89x Minimum Equity Ownership Requirement: Meets/On Track to Meet ✓ private companies.
+She has over 30 years of experience in a number of industries, including private equity, real estate and business process outsourcing.
+Ms. Barrett is a director of Canada Life.
+She previously served as a member of the Audit Committee of The Globe and Mail Inc., as a director and Chair of the Audit Committee of Infrastructure Ontario, as a trustee and Chair of the Compensation and Governance Committee of Canadian Real Estate Investment Trust and as a director and past Vice Chair of the board and past Finance Committee Chair of Soulpepper Theatre Company.